rezamoegni/gemini-chatbot-api/README.md

 # Gemini-Powered Chatbot

-This project is a full-stack, real-time chatbot that allows users to have a conversation with a Gemini-powered AI model.
+This project is final assignment for AI Productivity and AI API Integration for Developers course by Hacktiv8.
+A full-stack, real-time chatbot that allows users to have a conversation with a Gemini-powered AI model.
 The application supports not only text-based chat but also the ability to upload various file types, including images, documents, and audio, for the AI to process.

 ---